 - ADHD affects three times as many males as females.

-- In one study, 12.9% of boys were diagnosed with ADHD, while 5.6% of girls were diagnosed.
+- In one study, 13% of boys were diagnosed with ADHD, while 6% of girls got an ADHD diagnosis.

 ADHD can occur alongside other disorders like depression, anxiety, or autism.
 Co-occurring disorders can be either symptoms of a larger disorder or the results of societal, cultural, or other expectations.

-Whether co-occurring diagnoses are a symptom of ADHD or just a related issue, research shows that:2,3
+Whether co-occurring diagnoses are a symptom of ADHD or just a related issue, research shows that:1,3

 - The CDC states that depression and autism spectrum disorder can also affect those diagnosed with ADHD.